kcamrine/DST_course3_project/Codebook.md

 "tBodyGyroJerk-mean()-Y"
 "tBodyGyroJerk-mean()-Z"

-# the euclidian norm  (denoted as "mag") was added to these varaibles, and then the mean was calculated over time
+### the euclidian norm  (denoted as "mag") was added to these varaibles, and then the mean was calculated over all time window means
 "tBodyAccMag-mean()"
 "tGravityAccMag-mean()"
 "tBodyAccJerkMag-mean()"
 "tBodyGyroMag-mean()"
 "tBodyGyroJerkMag-mean()"

-# the following variables are means of the fourier transformations of previously described variables (denoted by the "f" at the beginning of the variable)
+### the following variables are means of the fourier transformations of previously described variables over time windows (denoted by the "f" at the beginning of the variable)
 "fBodyAcc-mean()-X"
 "fBodyAcc-mean()-Y"
 "fBodyAcc-mean()-Z"